telerik/fiddler-everywhere-docs/get-started/capture-traffic.md

 ## Next Steps

-Now that you are capturing the traffic, the next steps are are to inspect it in detail.
+Now that you are capturing the traffic, the next steps are to inspect it in detail.
 Learn more about [inspecting traffic with Fiddler Everywhere]({%slug inspecting-traffic-get-started%}).